Wax carving jewellery at home

 For the final sanding I use the Wet & Dry paper again then wire wool and ScotchBrite pads for a subtle brushed/textured finish.
 If you want to go super shiny you’ll need to invest in (or borrow) and hand held polisher like a Dremel or a Foredom.

 If you have any questions about tools and equipment then please do drop me a line.
-And if you'd like to join a workshop to make your own wax carved jewellery then you can find out more HERE Happy carving!!
+And if you'd like to join a workshop to make your own wax carved jewellery then you can find out more on my Jewellery Making Workshops page.
+Happy carving!!